Johanne101/holberton-solidity-project/README.md

 - Solidity is the language in which smart contracts are written https://docs.soliditylang.org/
 - Hardhat is a development environment for creating, debugging, and unit testing smart contracts https://hardhat.org/getting-started/
 - Ethereum Stack Exchange https://ethereum.stackexchange.com/
+- Remix allows you to write, test, and debug smart contracts in the browser, no installs! http://remix.ethereum.org/